 The General Assembly is estimated to have approximately $750,000 in one-time costs and $8.8 million in annual savings.
 State and local governments could insure significant election-related costs of $48,000 to $38 million in one-time costs, and ongoing costs of at least $15,000 annually and at least $21,000 for each general election.

-This is the text of Article III of the Missouri Constitution as it would be if revised by the Representation for All Amendment:
+This is the text of Article III of the Missouri Constitution as it would be as revised by the Representation for All Amendment: